Victor Caratini Player Props: Brewers vs. Blue Jays

-Victor Caratini returns to action for the Milwaukee Brewers versus Alek Manoah and the Toronto Blue JaysMay 31 at 7:07 PM ET.
+Victor Caratini -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers against the Toronto Blue Jays, with Kevin Gausman on the mound, on June 1 at 1:07 PM ET.

-In his last action (on May 31 against the Giants) he went 1-for-3 with an RBI.

 Victor Caratini Game Info & Props vs. the Blue Jays